- Publication 551 - Introductory Material

 You trade a tract of farm land with an adjusted basis of $3,000 for a tractor that has an FMV of $6,000.
 You must report a taxable gain of $3,000 for the land.
 The tractor has a basis of $6,000.

-A nontaxable exchange is an exchange in which you are not taxed on any gain and you cannot deduct any loss.
+A nontaxable exchange is an exchange in which you're not taxed on any gain and you can't deduct any loss.
 If you receive property in a nontaxable exchange, its basis is usually the same as the basis of the property you transferred.
 A nontaxable gain or loss is also known as an unrecognized gain or loss.

 The basis of the property you receive is the same as the basis of the property you gave up.